agl-alexglopez/agl-alexglopez/README.md

 #### Dancing Links Visualizer

-After much consideration, I have finally found the perfect tool to visualize Donald Knuth's Dancing Links algorithm for graph cover problems.
+After much consideration, I have finally found raylib to be the perfect tool to visualize Donald Knuth's Dancing Links algorithm for graph cover problems.
 I have found a fun application of this type of problem solver for the Pokemon video games.

 ![pokemon-gui](/images/pokemon-gui.png)

 Please read my [blog](https://agl-alexglopez.github.io/2025/08/07/the-pok%C3%A9mon-graph-cover-problem.html) post on this topic for more details on how we can model Pokemon type interactions as a graph cover problem.
+Check out [dancing-links-and-planning-pokemon](https://github.com/agl-alexglopez/dancing-links-and-planning-pokemon) and use the GUI application!

 #### Zig